Longford River: Route

-In its northern course, it runs side by side with its older "twin", the Duke of Northumberland's River.
+In its northern course, the Longford runs side by side with its older "twin", the Duke of Northumberland's River.
 Both have been re-dug near to their older lines to accommodate Heathrow Airport: most recently as part of the Twin Rivers Diversion Scheme for the taxiways and roads required by Terminal 5.
 The rivers emerge to flow along the Airport's southern perimeter, separating at 'Two Bridges' just east of Terminal 4; the original diversion dating to the 1940s.

 The Longford River then flows south east, through Bedfont, Feltham and Hanworth, where it flows through two great culverts.
 One runs under a school, west of Hanworth Park.
 Another runs from the centre of the park to its eastern edge.
 The river then demarcates Hampton and Hampton Hill.
-It then crosses over the longest cutting of the Shepperton Branch Line on a short, brick-built, single-span aqueduct and runs in multiple channels through Bushy Park.
+It then crosses over the longest cutting of the Shepperton branch line on a short, brick-built, single-span aqueduct and runs in multiple channels through Bushy Park.
 One continues to water the lakes of Hampton Court.
 Three main outlets exist into the Thames: